GoogleChrome/web.dev/src/site/content/en/blog/vitals-field-measurement-best-practices/index.md

 ## Monitor performance over time

-Once you've updated your analytics implementation to both track and report on the Core Web Vitals metrics, the next step is to track how changes to your site affect performance over time.
+Once you've updated your analytics implementation to both track and report on the Web Vitals metrics, the next step is to track how changes to your site affect performance over time.

 ### Version your changes